-Although the Nominating and Corporate Governance Committee does not establish specific diversity goals or have a standalone diversity policy, it fully appreciates the value of Board diversity and seeks diverse Board candidate slates.
-The Nominating and Corporate Governance Committee is committed to including women and minority candidates in the pool of qualified candidates from which Board nominees are chosen and will continue to review its processes and procedures to ensure that diverse candidates are included.
+The Nominating and Corporate Governance Committee appreciates the value of diversity of background.
+The Nominating and Corporate Governance Committee is committed to ensuring that a broad variety of candidates is included in the pool of qualified candidates from which Board nominees are chosen.

-3. Director Independence

-To increase the quality of the Board's oversight and to minimize the possibility of-conflicts of interest, the Board shall have a majority of independent directors, as defined from time to time by the New York Stock Exchange, Inc. (the "NYSE"), by law or by any rule or regulation of any other regulatory body or self-regulatory body applicable to the Company.
+3. Director Independence To increase the quality of the Board's oversight and to minimize the possibility of conflicts of interest, the Board shall have a majority of independent directors, as defined from time to time by the New York Stock Exchange, Inc. (the "NYSE"), by law or by any rule or regulation of any other regulatory body or self-regulatory body applicable to the Company.
 The Chair of the Board and each committee of the Board must also be independent.

 In addition, no former employee of (i) the Company or (ii) a current or former affiliate of the Company may be Chair of the Board or any committee of the Board.